 More than anything, what this study really serves to underscore is that anyone under investigation for any sort of crime -- from drug charges to computer crimes -- must give serious consideration to speaking with a skilled legal professional as soon as possible.

-At the Law Offices of Horwitz & Citro, P.A., P.A., we stand ready to protect the rights of our clients at any time and in any venue.
+At the Law Offices of Horwitz & Citro, P.A., we stand ready to protect the rights of our clients at any time and in any venue.
 Whether you have been formally charged or are under investigation by state or federal law enforcement officials, please contact us as soon as possible so that we may get to work protecting your rights and your future.